Mi è piaciuto, ma...

 His character is proof that even the most righteous people can't do much more than just try their best, yet they too sometimes harbor a desire to go beyond their own means to win.
 Sometimes "fighting the good fight" isn't enough and the corrupt system seems infallible.
 And so we wish to see it collapse fully and without repercussions and we want to feel good about seeing that.
 Vincenzo wants to scratch exactly that itch, through an anti-hero without qualms or strict moral compass that hold him back in anything.
 He's the personification of what none of us can ever allow ourselves to be because in reality we've got laws and morals and couldn't ever justify what he does to be of actual reasoning.
 Thankfully this isn't reality!
 He allows us to live vicariously through his persona, who stops at nothing to deliver retribution, whether or not it's a viable solution to corruption & crime.

 An interesting point that SJK once made is how he found the audience's unwavering support of Vincenzo to be quite sad.
 So while this show isn't supposed to offer any solution, I think it offers an interesting observation; how comfortable we feel resorting to outlandish, fictional escapism like this.
 How bad is our own reality, that we're able to cheer on even a character like Vincenzo with all his brazen, reckless vigilantism, and not even bat an eye - what does that say about us?
 The show makes us root for him all the way up til the end, then turns the mirror at us and literally and figuratively looks us in the eye.
 Yes, evil in its many forms is prevalent and vehement in our world and will always be, but what we choose to do with it is ultimately our choice.
 You might somewhat agree with the show's ideology – that when all else is lost, the only way to fight a monster is another monster – or strongly oppose it.
 Whatever it is, you'll likely have felt even if just a tiny bit satisfaction and relief in watching Vincenzo be his unapologetic self.
-If not then chances are the intent of the drama may have flown over your head.
+And if not, then chances are the intent of the drama may have flown over your head.

 Besides him, there's lots to be said about Hong Chayoung because people just don't seem to get her.
 It was intent for her to be "annoying" at the start & JYB knew she'd get judged for that, yet she took on the role and made it her own.
 She nailed all her traits, from her weirdness, ambition, kindheartedness up to her loneliness.
 Chayoung, like Vincenzo himself, hides her utmost vulnerabilities behind a razor-sharp gaze and only opens up to those she's truly comfortable with.
 Yet her soft side isn't a contradiction to her loud one at all; both are equally important.
 She too doesn't compromise and is always just unapologetically herself – a rarity in a world that deems types like her "too out there" or "too much", and she looks past such criticisms with but a glance and blows you a kiss while donning expensive sunglasses.
 If you paid attention, you'd know her character isn't one-dimensional.
 She's an amazing FL and one of the most unique out there, fight me at 3AM in a parking lot about this.
 Actually– you'll have to fight Vincenzo first.